 - Create a topic in Google Pub/Sub and subscribe the GCP source URL to that topic.

-- Create an export of GCP logs from Stackdriver.
+- Create an export of GCP logs from Google Stackdriver Logging.
 Exporting involves writing a filter that selects the log entries you want to export, and choosing a Pub/Sub as the destination.
 The filter and destination are held in an object called a sink.

 Configure a Google Cloud Platform Source